ept221/8085-Assembler/README.md

 ```

 ### Label Definitions
-Label definitions may be any string ending with a colon, where the string does not match the pattern of an 8 or 16-bit constant.
+Label definitions may be any string ending with a colon, where the string does not match the pattern of a constant.

 ```asm
   ; Example